David Seymour (photographer): Magnum Photos

 In 1947, Chim co-founded the Magnum Photos photography cooperative, together with Robert Capa and Henri Cartier-Bresson, whom he had befriended in Paris in the 1930s.
 Inge Bondi, Chim scholar, stated:

 Photojournalism was about to enter a golden decade.
 Television was not yet available to broadcast world events, and editors and the public were eager for news, from which they had been cut off during the fascist years and war years.

 After Capa's death in 1954, Chim became president of Magnum Photos.
 He held that post until his death on November 10, 1956.

 Death

 On November 10, 1956, Chim was killed while driving to photograph an exchange of wounded soldiers at El Quantara (along with French photographer Jean Roy) by Egyptian machinegun fire four days after the armistice of the 1956 Suez Crisis, ten days before his 45th birthday.

 Chim's work remains available by way of Magnum Photos and his estate is managed by nephew Ben Shneiderman and niece Helen Sarid.
+Major holdings of Chim's work are at New York's International Center of Photograpy archives and Washington, DC's Library of Congress, which has 1100+ photos online in the David Seymour (CHIM) Photograph Collection.